 where $\Lambda :G\times \mathcal{M}\ra SO(1,3)$ is the corresponding local Lie group homomorphism.
-The requirement of invariance i.e the vanishing Lie derivatives (\ref{eq_lie_derivative}) implies that the Lie derivative of the tetrads and the spin connections must vanish
+The requirement of invariance, i.e the vanishing Lie derivatives (\ref{eq_lie_derivative}), implies that the Lie derivative of the tetrads and the spin connections must vanish:

-these are the teleparallel Killing equations.
-Clearly, it is much easier to solve them in Weitzenb\oo ck gauge by picking a particular choice of $\Lambda ^{a}{}_{b}$ where the spin connections vanish.
-Doing so, the second condition of (\ref{eq_tele_killing}) implies that the local Lie algebra homomorphism $\lambda $ are spacetime independent and hence the symmetric tetrads satisfying the first condition of (\ref {eq_tele_killing}) are related by a global Lorentz transformation \cite{hohmann2019modified}.
-It can be stated that the symmetries of the tetrad-spin connection pair guarantee that the torsion tensor also satisfies these symmetries. and we require that the symmetry conditions are also fulfilled by the scalar fields \cite{bahamonde2021exploring}
+These are the teleparallel Killing equations.
+Clearly, it is much easier to solve them in the Weitzenböck gauge by selecting a particular choice of $\Lambda ^{a}{}_{b}$ where the spin connections vanish.
+By doing so, the second condition of (\ref{eq_tele_killing}) implies that the local Lie algebra homomorphism $\lambda $ is spacetime-independent, and hence the symmetric tetrads satisfying the first condition of (\ref{eq_tele_killing}) are related by a global Lorentz transformation \cite{hohmann2019modified}.
+It can be stated that the symmetries of the tetrad-spin connection pair guarantee that the torsion tensor also satisfies these symmetries.
+We require that the symmetry conditions are also fulfilled by the scalar fields \cite{bahamonde2021exploring}:

-In spherical coordinates $(t,r,\theta ,\varphi)$ the single Killing vector field that forms the $so(2)$ algebra and generates the $SO(2)$ group is $X_{z}=\partial _{\varphi }$, this lies in generating a rotation $R(\varphi )\in SO(2)$ around the polar axis.
-Within the Weitzenb\oo ck gauge, one needs to determine the Lie algebra homomorphism $\lambda :g\ra so(1,3)$ providing that $\lambda $ is constant over the spacetime.
-Obviously, multiple choices can be made but we restrict ourselves to a nontrivial canonical one that yields to the regular branch of the Weitzenb\oo ck tetrads whose components take the form \cite{hohmann2019modified}
+In spherical coordinates $(t,r,\theta ,{\varphi})$, the single Killing vector field that forms the $so(2)$ algebra and generates the $SO(2)$ group is $X_{z}=\partial _{{\varphi} }$, which generates a rotation $R({\varphi} )\in SO(2)$ around the polar axis.
+Within the Weitzenböck gauge, one needs to determine the Lie algebra homomorphism $\lambda :g\rightarrow so(1,3)$, ensuring that $\lambda $ is constant over the spacetime.
+While multiple choices are possible, we restrict ourselves to a nontrivial canonical one that yields the regular branch of the Weitzenböck tetrads, whose components take the form \cite{hohmann2019modified}:

-this branch possesses a proper limit to spherically symmetric tetrads where the functions $C^{a}{}_{\mu}$ depend on the coordinates $(r,\theta )$ after assuming stationarity.
-In general, substituting the tetrad (\ref{eq_general_tetrad}) in (\ref{eq_metric_tensor}) will produce a non-circular metric with more than just one off-diagonal component so to obtain an axial symmetric spacetime with only one cross term, we impose a particular coordinate gauge to get rid of all the off-diagonal components of the metric tensor except for the $dtd\varphi $ component \cite{bahamonde2021exploring}
+This branch exhibits a proper limit to spherically symmetric tetrads, where the functions $C^{a}{}_{\mu}$ become dependent on the coordinates $(r,\theta )$ after assuming stationarity.
+Generally, substituting the tetrad (\ref{eq_general_tetrad}) into (\ref{eq_metric_tensor}) results in a non-circular metric with more than one off-diagonal component.
+To achieve an axially symmetric spacetime with only one cross term, we impose a particular coordinate gauge to eliminate all off-diagonal components of the metric tensor except for the $dt,d\tilde{\phi} $ component \cite{bahamonde2021exploring}: